spiralout/glory-card-game/README.md

 	* The defender must then present an equal number of Assassins, otherwise the assassination succeeds
 	* The defender is not required to thwart the assassination attempt, if he is able to
 * **Resolution**
-	* If the Assassination a success, the defender's HP are reduced to zero, triggering the end of the round.
+	* If the Assassination succeeds, the defender's HP are reduced to zero, triggering the end of the round.
 	* All Assassin cards involved in the attempt are discarded.
-	* If the attacker mistakenly declares an Assassination attempt on a player than has at least 20 HP, the attempt immediately fails with no need for defensive play.
+	* If the attacker mistakenly declares an Assassination attempt on a player that has at least 20 HP, the attempt immediately fails with no need for defensive play.
 * **Score**
 	* If the assassination succeeded